 Nice is one of the most famous tourist destinations in France.
-Boasting a rich history, architecture, food, drink, and a beautiful landscape, it’s not hard to see why people from all over the world flock to this wondrous place on the French Riviera.
-With its charming and central location, along with an international airport, Nice is extremely easy to get to and provides an incredible array of things to do and see.
-So, if you’re planning a trip to France, here are three reasons to visit this magical coastal city…
+It boasts a rich history, architecture, food, drink, and a beautiful landscape.
+So, it’s not hard to see why people from all over the world flock to this wondrous place on the French Riviera.
+With its charming and central location, along with an international airport, Nice is extremely easy to get to.
+It also provides an incredible array of things to do and see.
+So, if you’re planning a trip to France, here are three reasons to visit Nice, a magical coastal city…

-1. The Seafront: One of the main reasons people visit Nice is to head to its iconic seafront.
+One of the main reasons people visit Nice is to head to its iconic seafront.
 The shots of the Promenade des Anglais provide a picture-perfect postcard shot, and the turquoise sea, white sand, and palm-lined boardwalk are a sight to behold in themselves.
-Nice offers a four-mile stretch of crystal clear waters on one side and ornate 19th and 20th-century architecture on another.
+Nice offers a four-mile stretch of crystal clear waters.
+Ornate 19th and 20th-century architecture line the promenade overlooking those waters.
 The best way to view this part of the city is on foot, and there is a nice walking tour you can sign up for, where you can take in the sights and learn all about the history of this magical and beautiful place.

 Be sure to catch the seafront on an evening, too.
 At the top of the stairs on Castle Hill, you can view the most picturesque of sunsets, with the panoramic views looking out onto the city and coastline below.

 France has always been known for its sophisticated taste in food and drink, and in Nice, it is no different.
 The city offers many local specialties, with the most authentic of cuisines and drinks being found in the Old Town.
 Enjoy samples of traditional favourites, such as Socca, a famous street food consisting of a thin and crusty chickpea pancake with a soft filling.
 Or, indulge in a Pissaladiere, a pizza-like treat that consists of a bread dough pastry with anchovy and sweet onion topping.